Scaling Cross-Embodiment World Models for Dexterous Manipulation: Related Works

 \subsection{World Model Learning for Robotic Manipulation}

 World models, predictive models that forecast the effects of actions, are central to model-based robotic control \cite{ai2025review}.
 Their effectiveness depends heavily on state representation.
 Pixel-based models~\cite{ebert2018visual, yang2023learning, du2023learning} can exploit large-scale visual data but struggle to produce physically accurate predictions in contact-rich settings with extensive training.
 Particle-based models are more physically grounded and incorporate stronger inductive biases.
-They have enabled manipulation of clothes~\cite{Lin2021learningvisible, tian2025uniclothdiff}, ropes~\cite{zhang2024dynamics}, granular object piles \cite{wang2023dynamic}, and plasticine~\cite{robocraft, robocook}, but are often trained on single-embodiment data.
-This work extends particle-based world model learning to multi-embodiment training, including both robotic and human hands, and systematically studies its transferability to unseen embodiments.
+They have enabled manipulation of clothes~\cite{Lin2021learningvisible, tian2025uniclothdiff}, ropes~\cite{zhang2024dynamics}, granular object piles \cite{wang2023dynamic}, and plasticine~\cite{robocraft, robocook}, but are often trained on single-embodiment data from parallel jaw grippers.
+This work seeks to establish particle-based world models for complex dexterous manipulation and position them as a paradigm for cross-embodiment learning.